NFL Thanksgiving Day Football History, Trivia, and Fun Facts

 If you are any kind of football fan, you probably already know that the NFL traditionally hosts Thanksgiving Day games in both Detroit and Dallas.
 Since 2006, there has also been a Thursday evening game played at various locations.
-Here are some lesser know facts about the NFL’s holiday tradition.
+(The 2020 night game was re-scheduled due to a covid outbreak) Here are some fun and interesting facts about the NFL’s holiday tradition:

 - The tradition of the Detroit Lions playing on Thanksgiving Day began in 1934.
 The Lions have played on every Thanksgiving Day since 1934, except during 1941-1944 when no games were played due to WWII.

 - The Dallas Cowboys have the 2nd most Thanksgiving wins behind Detroit.
 The Cowboys are 31-22-1 all-time (as of 2021).